 A summary of the student issues that the Wellness Center works with each year is recorded in a Wellness Center annual report.
 This data is summarized by diagnoses and no names are attached to the data.
-To protect the privacy of our patients, the Wellness Center report does not distinguish events that occurred in the past year from events that occurred at any time in the student's past, and it does not distinguish reported events from non-reported events.
+To protect the privacy of our students, receiving mental health and medical services from the Wellness Center, the report does not distinguish events that occurred in the past year from events that occurred at any time in the student's past, and it does not distinguish reported events from non-reported events.